chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/LTDC/LTDC_ColorKeying/readme.txt

  After LCD initialization, LCD layer 1 and color keying configuration, an image is displayed on LCD.
  Color keying is enabled/disabled on the image when the tamper button is pressed.

+ @note :
+ The C file of the image used in this example are generated with STemWin bitmap converter released with this package.
+ \Middlewares\ST\STemWin\Software\BmpCvtST.exe
+ Use the bitmap file under resources repository

  Color Keying :
  --------------
  If the Color Keying is enabled, all pixels are compared to the color key.